 - To develop community spirit, promote a common ethos and shared values, and reinforce positive attitudes

 Ray and Beryl and their Puppet Pals

-Every class has the chance to lead a Collective Worship in the hall for their parents and carers or friends and family to come and watch.
-This will be led by the children with help from the teachers and adults in that class.
-The theme of the assembly varies from class to class.
-Some of the classes follow the Value of the term, whereas some classes choose a global issue or topical news story.
-You will have to come and watch to find out.
-Ask your child's class teacher or see Dates for the Year on the calendar.
+Every child in each class has the chance to lead a Collective Worship for their peers in the classroom.
+This is led by the children with help from the teachers and adults in that class.
+The theme of the worship links with the overall Collective Worship theme for each half term.
+Some of the classes follow the core values (as mentioned above), whereas some classes choose a global issue or topical news story.